Dramatic video emerges of police shooting at armed motorist in Auckland

-Dramatic new video has emerged showing police shooting at an armed driver at a busy Auckland intersection.
+Dramatic new video has emerged showing police shooting at an alleged armed driver at a busy Auckland intersection.

-The video was taken during a high-speed chase across the city yesterday in which the driver of a red Holden Commodore hit multiple cars, evaded road spikes and was shot at by police.
+The video was taken during a high-speed chase across the city yesterday in which the driver of a red Holden Commodore allegedly hit multiple cars, evaded road spikes and was shot at by police.

 It shows the driver being briefly cornered by police at the intersection, before escaping by driving on the footpath and the wrong side of the road.